syncfusion-content/javascript-docs/js/api/ejDiagram.md

 {% endhighlight %}

-### historyManager.redoStack `Number`
+### historyManager.redoStack `array`
 {:#members:historymanager-redostack}

- redoStack property takes a history entry as argument and returns the number of redo operation to be stored on the history manager
+The `redoStack` property is used to get the number of redo actions to be stored on the history manager.
+Its an read-only property and the collection should not be modified.

 #### Default Value: